bcaro/wifilightV2-doc/docs/en_US/tuya.md

 If the device is uninstalled and then reinstalled in the mobile app, then its key will be changed.
 You will have to find the key with the above procedure.

-No help will be given to retrieve the key or the identifier.
+No help will be given to retrieve the key or the devId.

 ## Tuya Smartlife compatible V1
 The V1 type corresponds to devices with firmware 1.0.
 Devices with this firmware are no longer sold and their firmware can be updated with the Smartlife app.
 There will be no new device additions.
 You have to switch to V3.